ericvicenti/navigation-rfc/Docs/Navigation.md

 If `onNavigate` is actually passed to the container as a prop, it will override the handler for the contained component and for all sub-containers.

 ## Reducers

+A navigation reducer is a function that returns the current state for a given previous state and an action that is being taken on it.

 ### Find Reducer